Ambient light refers to the natural light already present in a scene before you set up any lighting equipment.

 Ambient Light in a Room

-The easiest way is to adjust the blinds or curtains on your windows so that you can control how much natural light enters through them.
+The easiest way is to adjust the blinds or curtains on your windows to control how much natural light enters.
 Another way to make adjustments is with lamps, though this method can be more costly than adjusting blinds or curtains in some cases.

 What Is Ambient Light Good For?

 Ambient light is all the light that isn’t direct.
 It’s a combination of all the lights in a room, and what you do with it makes the difference between good photos and bad ones.